13th region MeM by CGEM

 - Assist project leaders during all stages of their projects, from the conception to the completion of their investment.

-- Identify the forms of partnership to be established with local actors to encourage MLA to contribute to the development of their region.
+- Identify the forms of partnership to be established with local actors to encourage MRA to contribute to the development of their region.

 - A portal with a section dedicated to investors

-- Documentary database to offer Moroccans overseas a global view on investment and an information system for monitoring MLA investors
+- Documentary database to offer Moroccans overseas a global view on investment and an information system for monitoring MRA investors

 - Launch of a “Moroccan Entrepreneurs overseas” interactive digital multi-language platform that will allow Moroccan entrepreneurs from around the world to have a space for meeting and networking and different services in partnership with the CGEM.